Cahuzac affair: Key events

 "The fact of having a bank account open there truly bothers me, UBS isn’t necessarily the most hidden of banks."

 Cahuzac never categorically denied the authenticity of the recording.
 He is known to have said that out of all these minutes of conversation, there may have been a few seconds where it was indeed him speaking.
 Following the amount of press coverage, proof and criticism stemming from the recording's leakage, President Hollande had no other choice but to release him from his duties as Minister of Budget on 19 March 2013.
 Mr. Cahuzac was accused of money laundering and fiscal fraud.
 He later admitted to having transferred 600,000 euros to a bank account in Singapore.
 Subsequently, he was condemned to three years in prison along with a 375,000 euro fine.
 The judges on the case deemed this sentence necessary because of the "traitorous" nature of his acts and words – "especially when put in contrast with his job responsibilities and requirements" said one of the judges.
 He can however decide to appeal the decision reached by the Justice officials.
 Conjointly, his ex-wife Patricia Cahuzac is standing trial next to him for "family fiscal fraud."
 Having, in addition to the things previously stated, participated in the creation of various shell companies, she was consequently condemned to two years of prison.

 The reasons for the unraveling of this affair are numerous.
 The main reason stems from reporters, who saw huge potential in possible findings resulting from the thorough investigation of the bank accounts of France's newly appointed Minister of Budget – who just so happened to previously be a plastic surgeon.
 Mr. Cahuzac was at the centre of the stage for quite some time.

-Two other players that had a crucial role in the developing of this affair were the French military along with the armament industry.
+Two other players that had a crucial role in the development of this affair were the French military along with the armament industry.
 Mr. Cahuzac was planning on implementing huge budget cuts for the country's Defense budget.
 Reports indicate that he was planning on bringing it down from 32 to 20 billion euros annually.
 By doing so, he would encourage the removal of dozens of ground military-units, the cancellation of on-going military contracts for aircraft and helicopters, as well as the rumored removal of France's one and only aircraft carrier, the "Charles de Gaulle."
 In an article published by Atlantico, it is explained that the French secret services, along with multiple members of the Defense Committee, were in fact the key players in this story.
 It was revealed that they had worked together to gather information on his Swiss UBS bank account and tracked the money-trail that led to Singapore.
 Once it was done, they leaked their discoveries to the press and just waited for the whole affair to "blow-up."